+Candidate's Name: Candidate's I.D.
+Number:

+Option Area: Paper Number: III Part ii

+Title:

+Maximum 100 marks Tutor Moderator Final Mark

+Title Analysis, Aims and Literature Review 25 marks

+Research Design 15 marks

+Implementation, Presentation and Analysis of Findings of Investigative Technique 20 marks

+Discussion of Results and Conclusions 20 marks

+Evaluation 15 marks

+Fields for Further Studies 3 marks

+References/Bibliography 2 marks

+Total Mark

-Candidate's Name: Candidat Candidate's I.D.
-Number: Option Area: Paper Nu Paper Number: III Part ii Title: Maximum 100 marks Tutor Moderator Final Mark Title Analysis, Aims and Literature Review 25 marks Research Design 15 marks Implementation, Presentation and Analysis of Findings of Investigative Technique 20 marks Discussion of Results and Conclusions 20 marks Evaluation 15 marks Fields for Further Studies 3 marks References/Bibliography 2 marks Total Mark FINAL MAR K (max.
-15%): AUTHENTICATION by the HOME ECON NOMICS AND H HUMAN E COLOGY TUTC)R I declare that the candidate's activities h to the best of my knowledge, no assis acceptable under the scheme of assessme stance has bee n given a part from any which is Signature: Date: Name of Tutor (block letters): Addre ss of Tute or:
+FINAL MARK (max.
+15%): AUTHENTICATION by the HOME ECONOMICS AND HUMAN ECOLOGY TUTOR I declare that the candidate's activities have been kept under regular supervision and that, to the best of my knowledge, no assistance has been given apart from any which is acceptable under the scheme of assessment and has been identified and recorded.

+Signature: Date:

+Name of Tutor (block letters): Addre ss of Tuto or: